 Since its’ inception, the only year that the show did not go on was in 1985 when Hurricane Gloria brushed the coast on her due North track towards Long Island, New York.
 In order to make up for the cancelled event, Maritime Museum and Friends of the Museum staff decided to hold the boat show that following spring, a tradition which has continued ever since.
 Both Mr. Alford and Mr. McNeill worked for what is now the North Carolina Maritime Museum, host of the Annual Wooden Boat Show.
 They may have never anticipated that what they started forty years ago would still be going strong today, whether rain or shine.
 It is a gathering of friends and a welcoming of strangers to be looked forward to every year.
 Through the efforts of Museum staff, their support group The Friends of the Museum and numerous volunteers, the Wooden Boat Show has become a part of North Carolina’s maritime history.

-The 43rd Annual Wooden Boat Show received top honors from the Southeast Tourism Society.
-The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2017.
-This was the third year in a row the museum received this prestigious honor for the Annual Wooden Boat Show.
+The 44th Annual Wooden Boat Show received top honors from the Southeast Tourism Society.
+The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2018.
+This was the fourth year in a row the museum received this prestigious honor for the Annual Wooden Boat Show.

 The North Carolina Maritime Museum is located at 315 Front Street, Beaufort, NC 28516.
 For more information about the museum, visit www.ncmaritimemuseumbeaufort.com